Summary of Initiatives and Achievements

 Real Women in Trucking appreciates the opportunity to comment in support of the Department of Labor’s (Department) Proposed Rule on Employee or Independent Contractor Classification Under the Fair Labor Standards Act (FLSA), 87 Fed.
 Reg.
 62218 (Oct.
 13, 2022) (to be codified at 29 CFR pts.
 780, 788, 795).
 The Proposed Rule would rescind a rule promulgated in 2021 (the 2021 Rule) and replace it with the traditional six-factor test to assess the economic reality of a worker’s classification.

 Facebook Algorithm Bias Complaint

-Although current research has focused on the financial and reputational consequences for employers, little research has been done to identify the financial and economic tolls that sexual harassment takes on survivors themselves.
-To fill this gap in research, TIME’S UP Foundation and the Institute for Women’s Policy Research have released a new report, “Paying Today and Tomorrow: Charting the Financial Costs of Workplace Sexual Harassment.”
+TIME’S UP Foundation and the Institute for Women’s Policy Research have released a new report, “Paying Today and Tomorrow: Charting the Financial Costs of Workplace Sexual Harassment.”
 This report is the first-ever attempt to quantify the lifetime financial cost of sexual harassment to individual women.
-REAL Women in Trucking participated in this study to offer insight for areas of concern related to the trucking industry.
+REAL Women in Trucking participated in this study to offer insight into areas of concern related to the trucking industry.
 You can download the PDF report below.